quantumlib/qsim/docs/cirq_interface.md

 library if set to any other value.

-If `use_gpu` is set and `gpu_mode` is set to 0, the remaining parameters can optionally be set to fine-tune StateSpace perfomance for a specific device.
+If `use_gpu` is set and `gpu_mode` is set to 0, the remaining parameters can optionally be set to fine-tune StateSpace performance for a specific device.
 In most cases, the default values provide good performance.
 * `gpu_state_threads`: number of threads per CUDA block to use for the GPU StateSpace.
 This must be a power of 2 in the range [32, 1024].